sanjivk1/US-COVID-SIRSD/README.md

 The forecast uses the best parameters acquired by the fitting.

 ## How to use
 The main code to be used is : MultiPhase_JHU50.py

+All other files are for testing, statistics, plots, library functions

 The key subroutine used is the minimize from scipy.optimize